 \subsection{Boundary Conditions}

 We follow as closely as possible the treatment in Dyda15.
 Our simulation uses a grid $N_R\times N_Z =154 \times 230$ cells.
-The star has a radius of 1 in units of the simulation and is cylindrical in shape with radius $R_* = 1$ and height $Z_* = 2$, extending 10 grid cells above and below the equatorial plane.
+The star is taken to be cylindrical in shape with radius $R_* = 1$ and height $Z_* = 2$, extending 10 grid cells above and below the disc midplane.
 In the R-direction, the first 60 grid cells have length $dR = 0.05$.
 Later cell lengths are given recursively by $dR_{i+1} = 1.025 dR_{i}$.
 Similarly, in the Z-direction the first 30 grid cells above and below the equatorial plane have length $dZ = 0.05$.
 Later cell lengths are given recursively by $dZ_{j+1} = 1.025 dZ_{j}$.
-We show a sparse version of our grid, showing every 11th gridline in the R direction and every 10th gridline in the Z direction in Fig. \ref{fig:mesh}.

 We assume axisymmetry about the axis.
 On the star and the external boundaries we want to allow fluxes and impose free boundary conditions $\partial \mathcal{F}/\partial n = 0$ where $\mathcal{F}$ is a dynamical variable and $n$ is the vector normal to the boundary.
 At the external boundary we impose outflow boundary conditions.
 We also require that along the edge of the disc matter be inflowing $v_R \leq 0$ and in the corona matter be outflowing $v_r \geq 0$.
 On the star we require that matter on the stellar boundary flow into the star $v_r < 0$.
 We treat the corner of the star by averaging over the nearest neighbour cells in the R and Z directions.